Add-in commands for Excel, PowerPoint, and Word

-For an overview of the feature, see the video Add-in Commands in the Office Ribbon.
+For an overview of the feature, see the video Add-in Commands in the Office app ribbon.

 Figure 1.
 Add-in with commands running in Excel Desktop

 Figure 2.
-Add-in with commands running in Excel Online
+Add-in with commands running in Excel on the web

 The following command capabilities are currently supported.